Petewg/V-harbour-core/README.md

-# V-harbour-core
-Harbour 3.4 fork
+This is a Harbour 3.4 (Viktor's fork) fork...